isgandat/Hamiltonian-path-problem/README.md

 I experimented with several satisfiable instances of increasing size (up to 50 vertices and 237,064 clauses in the CNF).
 On my machine, even the largest instance `heavy_sat_50.txt` was solved in **significantly less than 10 seconds** (about 0.434 s of real time).

 Despite increasing the graph size and CNF size, Glucose remained fast on these instances.
 Therefore, I did **not** obtain a satisfiable instance whose solving time is at least 10 seconds.
 Instead, I document the experiments and use `heavy_sat_50.txt` as a clearly nontrivial satisfiable instance that demonstrates how the encoding scales.

+This follows the “if you cannot find it, describe what you tried” branch of the requirement.

 ---